Diegoatari8/HSettings/README.md

  Simple config file system for Unity. (save & load quality settings)

 # How to use
-  Add the script "Settings" to your main menu (first scene).
+  Add the script "Settings" to your main menu.

   To change settings use a toggle/dropdown/slider (unity only,textmeshpro support coming soon) and use the OnChangeValue function to reference the Settings script from a GameObject and change a specific setting.